ykeara/SteamVR-Dongle-Flash/README.md

 ## Issues

-This program changes the runtime firmware but not the bootloader
+This program changes the runtime firmware but not the bootloader.

-If you re-ender the bootloader (by doing a firmware update) it will boot up as a steam controller dongle waiting for firmware, Steam sees that and "recovers" it to be a steam controller dongle.
+If you re-ender the bootloader (by doing a firmware update), it will boot up as a steam controller dongle waiting for firmware; Steam sees that and "recovers" it to be a steam controller dongle.

-Which would require you to run this program again.
+Which would require you to rerun this program.

 `tools\lighthouse\firmware\vr_controller\archive\htc_vrc_dongle_1461100729_2016_04_19.bin` only contains the runtime firmware

-a bin file containing both the runtime and the bootloader firmware can be acquired by becoming following the steps at [https://partner.steamgames.com/vrlicensing]
+a bin file containing both the runtime and the bootloader firmware can be acquired by becoming following the steps at https://partner.steamgames.com/vrlicensing (this is a clickthrough process, no manual approving is done)
 - [Sign up as a Steam partner](https://partner.steamgames.com/)
 - [Sign up as a SteamVR Tracking licensee](https://partner.steamgames.com/pub/vrtrackingonboarding)
 - Install the SteamVR Tracking HDK steam://install/507090/